Lathes.co.uk Home Page Machine Tool Archive Machine Tools For Sale & Wanted

 amateur handicraftsman, the do-it-yourself enthusiast and the hobby mechanic".

-The variable-speed version has a lever to shift between Low and High ranges and, within those speeds, stepless ranges of 30-300 and 300-4000 rpm respectively.
+The variable-speed version has a lever to shift between Low and High ranges and, within those two, speeds of 30 to 300 and 300 to 4000 r.p.m.
 This very deep speed range allows safe threading and both very small and large-diameter work to be carried out successfully.

-The lead screw, like those of certain high-class Schaublin lathes, is arranged down the centre-line of the bed to minimise the twisting forces on the carriage and give the shortest load path from tool to clasp nuts.
-A set of screw-cutting changewheels is provided and provides feeds from 0.05 to 0.2mm and threads from M6 to M16.
-Unusually for a small machine these days the carriage feed is fitted with that most useful of fittings, an adjustable knock-off.
+Like those of certain high-class Schaublin lathes, the leadscrew is arranged down the centre-line of the bed to minimise the twisting forces on the carriage and give the shortest load path from tool to leadscrew clasp nuts.
+A set of screw-cutting changewheels is provided and provides feeds from 0.05 to 0.2 mm and threads from M6 to M16.
+Unusually for a small, modern machine the carriage feed is fitted with that most useful of fittings, an adjustable knock-off.

-The headstock spindle runs on three adjustable high-precision roller and ball bearings and, with a diameter of 45 mm and a bore of 28mm, is unusually strong in comparison with the lathe's capacity the large bore allowing the use of Schäublin W 25 collets.
+Running on three adjustable high-precision roller and ball bearings, the headstock spindle has a diameter of 45 mm, a bore of 28 mm and is unusually strong in comparison with the lathe's capacity; the large bore allows the use of Schäublin W 25 collets.

-The Picc0lo requires a bench space of just over a metre in length and 300 deep, weighs approximately 98 KG and is finished in an impact resistant, 2-part hard paint with a lacquer coat.
+Requiring a bench space of just over a metre in length and 300 deep, the Piccolo 450 weighs approximately 98 KG and is finished in an impact resistant, 2-part hard paint covered with a lacquer coat.